abcbyuman/Bain-Assessment/README.md

-I was given 3 steps to accomplish:
+The 3 tasks I was given:
 -

 1. Extract the la Madeleine Restaurant locations from their “Locations” page using JavaScript or Python